Pakhi-v/Data_Structures/README.md

 # DATA STRUCTURES AND ALGORITHMS
-All Programs based on different topics of Data structures and Algorithm.
+All Programs are based on different topics of Data structures and Algorithm.